shivannis/xandr-docs-public/xandr-docs/articles/monetize/reporting-on-podded-video.md

 # Microsoft Monetize - Reporting on podded video

 > [!NOTE]
 > This feature is currently in **Alpha**.
 It is still under development and may be subjected to changes without notice.
-Contact your Xandr Account Representative to get it enabled.
+Contact your Microsoft Advertising Account Representative to get it enabled.

 ## Overview